-Before approaching your loved one about addiction, you may want to take a moment to learn about alcohol addiction and whether that is truly what they are going through.
-If they got carried away with drinking too much for one night, they might need to learn a lesson, not professional treatment.
+Before approaching your family member about addiction, you may want to take a moment to learn about alcohol addiction and whether that is truly what they are going through.
+If they got carried away with drinking too much for one night, they might need to learn a lesson, Instead of going to professional treatment.
 However, if they drink habitually or if it gets in the way of their professional and/or personal life, they may be struggling with addiction.
+You’ll want to have a complete understanding of alcoholism so you know what you’re dealing with.
+Do some research online or talking with professionals.

-If you think the person you care about is struggling with alcohol addiction, then the first thing you can do to help them is to talk to them about it.
+If you think the family member you care about is struggling with alcohol addiction.
+Then the first thing you can do to help them is to talk to them about it.
 It’s a good idea to practice first what you want to say.

-Talking to alcoholic family member who needs help with addiction can be emotional, and you may end up stumbling through what you want to say or even saying something negative or hurtful.
+Talking to alcoholic family member who needs help with addiction can be emotional.
+You may end up stumbling through what you want to say or even saying something negative or hurtful.
 Think about how you see their alcohol use affecting them or how it affects their relationship with you.
 Think about the symptoms of addiction and how you see them playing out in their life.
 These are the concerns your loved one may need to hear about.

 Use more speech from your perspective when talking to them about their addiction and getting help.
-Rather than saying, “You have a problem,” which may sound aggressive and accusatory, you could say, “I love you and I am concerned that your drinking is hurting you.”
+Rather than saying, “You have a problem.”
+Which may sound aggressive and accusatory, you could say, “I love you and I am concerned that you’re drinking is hurting you.”